geoadmin/mf-geoadmin3/chsdi/static/doc/source/api/faq/index.rst

 The GeoAdmin API allows the integration in web pages of geospatial information provided by the Swiss Confederation and Cantons.

-The GeoAdmin API provides also REST web services:doc:`../../services/sdiservices`
+The GeoAdmin API provides also :ref:`rest_services`

 Who can use the GeoAdmin API ?
 ------------------------------